joriarmbruster/Steward-tokens-paris-2023/README.md

-# Token Blender for steward tokens and NCT
+# Token Blender for steward tokens and Toucan NCT

-@EthicHub](https://t.me/ethichub) is one of the very first refi and even defi protocols, helping smallholder farmers in developing economies since 2018 (coffee producers in 6 countries of latin america for now).
+@EthicHub](https://t.me/ethichub) is one of the very first ReFi and even DeFi protocols, helping smallholder farmers in developing economies since 2018 (coffee producers in 6 countries of latin america for now).

 We started as a lending/collateral project but in order to reach them in a sustainable way we have to develop a more holistic approach so we are also helping them sell their crops and now we are working on a solution for carbon credits for them.

-The problem is that it's almost impossible to measure the carbon as the value of these carbon is much smaller than the measurement cost.
+The problem is that it's almost impossible to measure the carbon as the value of these carbon credits is much smaller than the measurement cost.

-As an alternative we are blending toucan already certified and tokenized carbon credits with our farmers steward tokens to produce a premium carbon token.
+As an alternative we are blending Toucan already certified and tokenized carbon credits with our farmers steward tokens to produce a premium carbon token.
 Whatever premium we get in the selling process is additional income for our farmers.

-We think we are going to use celo social connect or account abstraction, polygon id, ethereum attestation service, and maybe other tools.
+We may use later Celo SocialConnect or Account Abstraction, Polygon ID, Ethereum Attestation Service, and maybe other tools.

-# Offset Helper for toucan NCT

 This contract has the purpose to simplify the carbon offsetting process.